 Emilio Colonna: A Photo Diary

-Before I knew it, we were deep in conversation about vintage watches and our shared appreciation for vintage american workwear.
-It became clear to me that Emilio is a man of detail.
-He showed me his product: workwear inspired wallets, belts, bags and watch straps.
-He explained how he and his business partner, Dino, make everything by hand from start to finish.
-Each piece of leather is cut by hand, each hole is punched by hand, and each seam is sewn... by hand.
-No short-cuts here.
-Just a whole lot of research, patience, and attention to detail.
+Soon we were deep in conversation about vintage watches and our shared appreciation for vintage American workwear; I noticed immediately that Emilio was a man of detail.
+While showing me his product (workwear-inspired wallets, belts, bags and watch straps), he told me how he and his business partner, Dino, make everything by hand from start to finish.
+Each piece of leather is cut, each hole is punched, and each seam is sewn... all by hand.
+No short-cuts ; just a lot of research, patience, and precision.

-The store is an impressive blend of workshop and archive.
-Where Emilio and Dino haven't carved out work surfaces, you can count on finding vintage clothing and accessories piled high.
-If it's U.S. Military issue, it's probably on prominent display.
-Despite its size, a continuous stream of clients finds space to sit down for a chat while Emilio sews and Dino punches holes.
-The atmosphere is reminiscent of an old-school barber shop, and that's exactly everyone loves about it.
+Emilio's store was an impressive blend of workshop and archive.
+Where Emilio and Dino hadn't carved out work surfaces, you could count on finding vintage clothing and accessories piled high.
+If it was U.S. Military issue, it was most likely on display prominently.
+In spite of the store's size, a continuous stream of clients would find space to sit down for a chat while Emilio sewed and Dino punched holes.
+The atmosphere reminded me of an old-school barber shop, and that's what I really loved about it.